UW-Stout to host 20 high school teams for 51st DECA competition

 Approximately 65 regional business and marketing professionals are needed as volunteer competition judges.
 To volunteer, register online.

 Nearly 450 student participants from 20 area high schools are registered.
-The schools are:
+The schools are Altoona, Chippewa Falls, Eau Claire Memorial, Eau Claire North, Elmwood, Glenwood City, Holmen, Hudson, La Crosse Central, La Crosse Logan, Alma Center Lincoln, Melrose-Mindoro, Menomonie, Northwestern, Plum City, Sparta, Stanley-Boyd, Superior, Tomah and West Salem.

 People are also reading…